okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 > **Notes:**
 > * If you edit your submitted or published integration in the **Your OIN Integrations** dashboard, your previous status and date are overwritten with the `DRAFT` status and date.
-> * If you previously submitted an SSO integration using the OIN Manager, you need to go back to the [OIN Manager to update your integration](/docs/guides/submit-sso-app/openidconnect/main/#update-your-published-integration).
+> * If you previously submitted your SSO integration using the OIN Manager, you can only edit your published integration with the [OIN Manager to update your integration](/docs/guides/submit-sso-app/openidconnect/main/#update-your-published-integration).

 To update a submitted integration: